blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

     cd ios/
     pod install

-You should see a line printed to the terminal that indicates that the Pod was being installed: "Installing react-native-sqlite-storage (3.3.7)".
+You should see a line printed to the terminal that indicates that the Pod is being installed: "Installing react-native-sqlite-storage (3.3.7)".

 Installation complete! _Did CocoaPods really save us any work, here_?
 I [think it did](https://github.com/andpor/react-native-sqlite-storage#without-cocoapods)!

 ## Don't forget the Types

 To reap the full benefits of writing JS with TypeScript, we need to install a TypeScript type declaration for the SQLite plugin we just added.
 This will enable Visual Studio Code (or any other TypeScript-capable code editor) to perform static analysis on our code while we write, provide hints at what functions and properties are available for us (also known as intellisense), and let us know if we've provided an incompatible type as a parameter to one of those functions.
-I'm a huge fan and highly recommend trying it out, if you are at all skeptical.
+I'm a huge fan and highly recommend trying it out if you are at all skeptical.

-To install the type declaration for the react-native-sqlite-storage plugin (make sure you are in the root directory of the app, as opposed to the ios/ dir):
+To install the [type declaration](https://www.npmjs.com/package/@types/react-native-sqlite-storage) for the react-native-sqlite-storage plugin (make sure you are in the root directory of the app, as opposed to the ios/ dir):

     npm install --save-dev @types/react-native-sqlite-storage